IBM/watson-calorie-counter/README.md

 ## Included components

-* Watson Visual Recognition: Visual Recognition understands the contents of images.Analyze images for scenes, objects, faces, colors, food, and other subjects that can give you insights into your visual content.
+* Watson Visual Recognition: Visual Recognition understands the contents of images - visual concepts tag the image, find human faces, approximate age and gender, and find similar images in a collection.

 * Nutritionix API: The largest verified database of nutrition information.

 ## Featured Technologies

-* Apache Cordova: Apache Cordova is an open-source mobile development framework.
+* Mobile: Systems of engagement are increasingly using mobile technology as the platform for delivery.

-* Node.js: An asynchronous event driven JavaScript runtime, designed to build scalable applications.
+* Node.js: An open-source JavaScript run-time environment for executing server-side JavaScript code.

 ## Watch the video

+## Steps

+Use the Deploy to Bluemix button OR create the services and run locally.

+## Deploy to Bluemix

+## Run locally